hogliux/farbot/README.md

 This is a collection of design patterns which can be used in realtime code.
 This library was introduced to the public at meeting C++ on 16th of November 2019.

-This library and the containing design patterns was presented at meeting C++ 2019.
+This library and the containing design patterns were presented at meeting C++ 2019.
 You can find the slides here: https://hogliux.github.io/farbot/presentations/meetingcpp_2019/index.html

 It contains the following realtime design patterns: